Skip to main content

 2. Debt consolidation loan

-Your local credit union or bank may offer a personal loan product that can be used for debt consolidation.
+Your local credit union or bank may offer a personal loan product that can be used for to consolidate your debt.
 These loans often have interest rates lower than a typical credit card APR, which can save you money while simplifying your payments.
 For instance: suppose you had a credit card debt of $9,200 at an APR of 18%.
 You make minimum payments for 88 months until it's paid off.
 During this time, you’d end up paying a total of $7,430.30 in interest.

 A personal debt consolidation loan may be something to explore if you're unable to get a low-interest credit card.
 Some older adults also prefer the structured repayment plan of a personal loan—as opposed to being tempted to save cash by making only minimum payments on a credit card.

 What to consider: Personal loans don't always come with competitive interest rates.
-In addition, some have upfront fees that can range anywhere from 1% to 8% of the total loan amount.
+And some have upfront fees that can range anywhere from 1% to 8% of the total loan amount.
 A high origination fee may cancel out any potential interest savings.

 3. Home equity loan